 Any disruption in the flow of income, like illness or job loss, will make it very difficult to keep or get back on track with a Chapter 13 repayment plan.
-Children are born or their needs change (you can go from pregnancy to school tuition in five years).
-Marriages begin and end.
-It's hard to go five years without credit, major car repairs, replacement of an appliance, insurance deductibles, emergency travel or even a vacation.
-Many of these items can be built into a Chapter 13 budget, but there's really no room for savings.
-Creditors don't like it when you hold back money that you could be paying to them.
+Children are born or their needs change and marriages begin and end.
+It's hard to go five years without credit, major car repairs, replacement of an appliance, insurance deductibles, emergency travel, or even a vacation.
+While some of these items can be built into a Chapter 13 budget, but there's not much room for savings.
+Creditors don't like it when you hold back money that you could be paying them.

-As a subset, I'd have to add that flavor of a client who just gets tired and wants out.
+Clients also get tired and want out.
 Again, this is a function of time as much as anything else.
-Five years of fighting even the good fight are exhausting.
+Five years on a strict repayment plan is exhausting.
 Many clients decide that it's just not worth it, especially if they filed Chapter 13 to save an asset like a house.

 Filing Without an Attorney

-According to the Administrative Office of the US Courts, about nine percent (9%) of bankruptcy cases are filed by debtors pro se (meaning on their own, without attorney assistance.)
-Also, see Pro Se Bankruptcy Filings Growing Faster Than Other Bankruptcy Relief.
+According to the United States Courts, about 9% of bankruptcy cases are filed by debtors pro se (meaning on their own without attorney assistance).

 This is borne out in a study conducted by the Bankruptcy Court for the Central District of California.
 The Central District has a particular interest in this issue because it has more pro se filers than any other district in the country.
-The 2011 study found that approximately 60.9% of pro se Chapter 7 filers obtained a discharge (compared with 94.5% of those represented by an attorney).
+The 2018 study found that approximately 63.8% of pro se Chapter 7 filers obtained a discharge (compared with 94.1% of those represented by an attorney).
 Less than 3% of those filing Chapter 13 pro se were able to get their repayment plans confirmed (compared with 69.1% of those represented by an attorney).

-In all honesty, perhaps this article should be titled, "Why Do So Many Chapter 13s get dismissed?"
-Because there are legitimate strategic reasons to leave Chapter 13 before the payments are completed.
+There are also legitimate strategic reasons to leave Chapter 13 before the payments are completed.